 Before cancelling the fire alarm, you should quickly check why the detector went off.

 Consider all alarms to be valid until proven otherwise.

-If you are sure that a false alarm has occurred and your detector has the cancellation time feature, you have 90 seconds to enter your access code to cancel the alarm.
+If you are certain that the alarm is unfounded and your alarm has the cancel delay feature, you have between 30 and 120 seconds (depending on programming) to dial your access code to cancel the alarm.